Andy-J-marshall/stanningley-bowls-website/README.md

 Four JSON files will be generated after running the scripts:

--   `stanningleyStats{year}.json` - contains the stats for all Stanningley players
+-   `stanningleyStats{year}.json` - contains the stats for all players
--   `littlemoorStats{year}.json` - contains the stats for Littlemoor players who also play for Stanningley
--   `pudseyStats{year}.json` - contains the stats for Pudsey players who also play for Stanningley
--   `allClubsStats{year}.json` - contains the stats for all Stanningley players, including other clubs they play for
+-   `allClubsStats{year}.json` - contains the stats for all players, including other clubs they play for

 ## Update the player stats